Z.H.P. Unlosing Ranger VS Darkdeath Evilman: Gameplay

 Z.H.P.
 Unlosing Ranger VS Darkdeath Evilman is centered around a single playable character exploring randomly generated, multi-level dungeons similar to those of the Mystery Dungeon games.
 However, some gameplay mechanics common among Nippon Ichi games are featured in Z.H.P., such as the ability to pick up and throw enemies.
 Most dungeons, as well as the boss battles at the ends of some dungeons, feature their own unique mechanics and gimmicks, such as cannons that launch the player to a random location on the current floor.
 Similar to roguelike games, the player is reset to level one upon entering a dungeon.
-However, upon completing a dungeon or being defeated, the player's current level is added to their Total Level count, which affects their base attributes.
+Upon completing a dungeon or being defeated, the player's current level is added to their Total Level count, which affects their base attributes.

 Between dungeons, the player is taken to a central hub area called the Home Base.
 From the home base, the player can access the game's various dungeons, interact with NPCs and sell or store items they collected in the dungeons.
 The home base can be customized with a variety of facilities, each of which features a unique mechanic that players can use to help them in dungeons.
 The facilities themselves can be further customized by changing the NPCs in charge of the facilities' functions.

 Character customization plays a large part in Z.H.P.'s gameplay.
 The player can equip items that change the main character's appearance and abilities.
 The player may also make use of the grid-based Body Modification system to boost their base attributes and give other beneficial effects, such as an increased item-carrying capacity or improve the effects of certain types of equipment.

 At the end of each chapter, the player must return to Earth and fight Darkdeath Evilman.
 These battles are different from the main gameplay in that they are based on turn-based RPG battles.
 The visual style of these battles changes at various points in the story, starting out reminiscent of the early Dragon Quest games and getting progressively more detailed and modern with every few fights, going from the SNES era of the Final Fantasy series to the most impressive 2D from Super Robot Wars.